Donrwalsh/donrwalsh.github.io/NOTES.md

 To make it, I started with the image from my google photos and opened it in Paint.
 It's pretty simple to remove the background as Paint provides a button that does just that.
 From there I needed to save it as a .png (specifically going into Layers and removing the white background layer that was showing instead of transparency) and then I used an online converter that spits out a handful of favicon files.
 I generally only use the `.ico` file but I'm curious what all these other files are for.
 I don't think I'll fuss with that much right now since I can easily retrace these steps at a later time.

+I've had that turtle image on my homepage for years but I always felt a little odd about it.
+I ripped it from Wikipedia (I think) and didn't put much thought into it.
+After swapping around my favicon I figure that this is also a good opportunity to change that picture, so I swapped it out with the cross-stitch mountains too.
+Honestly, that feels like a really nice thing to have as the first image many people see when looking me up.

+I badly want to rip out my copy on the homepage since it is so outdated, but I'm going to leave it there for now with a note describing how outdated it is.
+That'll do nicely for now I think.
+I enhanced some styling while I was at it.

 # donrwalsh.github.io

 ## TODO: